tsyne/tsyne/designer/README.md

 1. **100% Self-Contained** - No dependencies on parent project during runtime
 2. **No Temp Files at Root** - All temporary files in `/tmp` with cleanup
 3. **Idiomatic Tests** - Standard Jest test patterns
-4. **Clean Separation** - Unit tests and E2E tests in separate suites
+4. **Clean Separation** - Unit tests and GUI tests in separate suites
 5. **Type-Safe** - Full TypeScript with strict mode

 ## License